MIC-DKFZ/TractSeg/Readme.md

 This will create a folder `tractseg_ouput` inside of the same directory as your input file with one binary segmentation nifti image for each bundle.

 > NOTE: Your input image should have the same orientation as MNI space.
-Using the option `--preprocess` TractSeg will automatically move your input image to MNI space (rigid registration).
-Moreover the input image should have isotropic spacing. `--preprocess` will automatically resample the image to isotropic spacing (using FSL `flirt -applyisoxfm`).
+Moreover it should have isotropic spacing.
+See [here](#aligning-image-to-mni-space) for more details.

-#### Custom input and output path and preprocessing:
+#### Custom input and output path:
 ```
 TractSeg -i my/path/my_diffusion_image.nii.gz
          -o my/output/directory
          --bvals my/other/path/my.bvals
          --bvecs yet/another/path/my.bvec
          --raw_diffusion_input
-         --preprocess
 ```
 Use `--help` to see all options.